 You don’t have to be a Buddhist to learn Buddhist meditation and find peace, positivity and joy in your life, whatever circumstances you find yourself in.
 There is some background to Buddhism, meditation, and my teacher below.

-Buddhist meditation is open to everybody who wants to learn it, it doesn’t belong to Buddhists.
+Modern Buddhism is open to everybody who wants to learn it, it doesn’t belong to Buddhists.
 It resonates with a lot of people these days because it is profound common sense.
 This blog is not set up to proselytize, evangelize, or convert anyone to Buddhism, just in case you were wondering.
 I’m using it to share some experience of putting these teachings into practice over the past three decades.
 If you find something on here that’s helpful or practical for you, that’s great, please use it.
 If not, it doesn’t matter.
 Different strokes for different folks.

 Comment policy: Please make comments on this blog, I love them.
 All I suggest is that before hitting “send” you ask yourself “Is it true?
 Is it necessary?
 Is it kind?”
 I try to do that with the articles as well, as I think that it just about covers everything Buddha had to say about the moral discipline of speech.
 Thank you.

 “Buddhism is the practice of Buddha’s teachings, also called Dharma, which means ‘protection’.” ~ Modern Buddhism, page 3 (click on the link for a free eBook!!)